Cute Is What We Aim For: Return and second breakup (2010–2014)

-On January 18, 2014 the band shared some songs such as "I Was Worth Using" on SoundCloud.
-The band performed on the Vans Warped Tour in 2014, after which they broke up for a second time.
+Reunion (2016–2019)

 In January 2016, Hacikyan reconnected with the rest of the band members.
 The group started discussing the possibility of a 10-year tour for The Same Old Blood Rush with a New Touch.
-In March, the band announced the anniversary tour, via their official Instagram page.
-On November 23, 2016, the band was announced to perform at the Slam Dunk Festival in the UK, where they would continue their 10-year anniversary tour.
+In March, the band announced the anniversary tour, via their Instagram page.
+On November 23, the band was announced to perform at the Slam Dunk Festival in the UK for 2017, where they would continue their 10-year anniversary tour.
+In 2018, the group embarked on a ten-year anniversary for their second studio album, Rotation.
+In 2019, the group re-released three bonus tracks from their previous albums as singles via Warner Music Group, "Lyrical Lies (electric version)" and "Hipbones and Microphones" from The Same Old Blood Rush with a New Touch, and "Through to You" from Rotation.